Miki-Riki/ai-short-video-generator/README.md

 ## Technologies Used
 - **Next.js**: React framework for server-side rendering and API routes.
 - **Clerk**: For authentication and user management.
-- **Gemini API**: AI-powered content generation for video creation.
+- **Gemini API**: AI-powered content generation for prompt creation.
 - **AssemblyAI**: For generating captions for videos.
 - **Appwrite**: File storage and backend services.
 - **Together AI**: Image generation for video content.